Tonwalter888/YTLitePlusEXTRA/README.md

 # YTLitePlusEXTRA
 This is a fork repo from YTLite,but add more tweaks (from PoomSmart) similar to YTLitePlus.
-This is just an another alternative for who can't build IPA in YTLitePlus or the app is unusable.
+This is just an another alternative for who can't build IPA in YTLitePlus or The app is unusable.

 ## Main Features
 - YTLite (eg. Download Videos,No ads,Background Playback)